 - 2. Place the peanut butter, lime juice, sesame oil, chili paste, and sugar in a small bowl and mix well.

 Bussen notes the chile paste could be eliminated for a milder flavor.
 I could have added more for a bolder flavor, as the tablespoon of chile paste did enliven the dish but didn’t move it much beyond “mildly flavored.”
-The two tablespoons of sesame oil had a more pronounced effect on the overall flavor than the paste.
-Though the recipe merely states sesame oil, I went ahead and used the Asian version, the thicker concentrated oil intended for seasoning and not for cooking.
+The sesame oil had a more pronounced effect on the overall flavor than the paste.
+Though the recipe merely states sesame oil, I went ahead and used the toasted Asian version, the thicker concentrated oil intended for seasoning and not for cooking.
 I also used a slightly thicker Chinese-style wheat noodle than the one in the photograph, and this was pleasing as there was a bit more noodle for the delicious sauce to cling to.

 I opted for smooth peanut butter.
 Many recipes for noodles with peanut dressing or sauce specify to not use natural peanut butter.
 Because this one did not so specify, I went ahead and used the natural peanut butter we use for sandwiches and it worked out just fine.
 The dish was not as oily as the Chinese-restaurant take-out version I enjoyed in New York, but every bit as tasty.
 I took the salad out of the fridge to bring it to room temperature before serving, though the recipe notes it can be served chilled or at room temperature.
 I felt the flavors would be more pronounced at room temperature and I believe this was correct: It was substantially more complex and, hence, more interesting as it warmed up a bit.